ryancramerdesign/ProcessWire-2.0/README.txt

 1. Git clone ProcessWire to the place where you want to install it.

-2. ProcessWire comes with a basic site profile in the file called site.zip.
-   Unzip this file OR go to processwire.com/download to download a different site profile.

-   Unzip the site profile to the same directory where you installed ProcessWire, and it should create a directory called '/site/'

-3. Load the location where you installed ProcessWire into your browser.
+2. Load the location where you installed ProcessWire into your browser.
    This will initiate the ProcessWire installer.
 The installer will guide you through the rest of the installation.